lfvaldezit/terraform-hybrid-dns/README.md

 ## 🏗️ Architecture

-- **VPC**: Isolated environment to launch AWS resources
+- **VPC**: An isolated environment for launching AWS resources
-- **EC2 Instances**: VM to provision ONPREM DNS servers and APP servers
+- **EC2 Instances**: VM used to provision ON-PREM DNS servers and APP servers
-- **Route53 Private Hosted Zone**: Private DNS zone for the AWS VPC
+- **Route53 Private Hosted Zone**: A private DNS zone for the AWS VPC
-- **IN/OUT Route53 Resolver**: Enables DNS queries between VPC and external DNS servers
+- **IN/OUT Route53 Resolver**: Enables DNS queries between the VPC and external DNS servers
-- **SSM Endpoints**: Allows EC2 instances in private subnets to communicate with AWS Systems Manager
+- **SSM Endpoints**: Allow EC2 instances in private subnets to communicate with AWS Systems Manager
-- **S3 Gateway Endpoint**: Allows EC2 instances to be able  to download from Amazon S3 repolist
+- **S3 Gateway Endpoint**: Allows EC2 instances to download from the Amazon S3 repository list

 ## ⚙️ Configuration